 Financial assets are classified at initial recognition as either measured at amortized cost ("AC"), fair value through other comprehensive income ("FVOCI"), or fair value through profit or loss ("FVTPL") depending on the contractual cash flows and the Group's business model for managing them.
 For all financial assets the Group has the objective to hold financial assets in order to collect the contractual cash flows.
-If the contractual terms of the financial assets give rise on specified dates to cash flows that are solely payments of principal and interest on the principal outstanding amount, the Group will measure these financial assets at amortized cost, with the exception of money market funds and promissory notes which are required to be measured at fair value through profit or loss because their cash flows are not solely payments of principal and interest on the principal outstanding amount.
+If the contractual terms of the financial assets give rise on specified dates to cash flows that are solely payments of principal and interest on the principal outstanding amount, the Group will measure these financial assets at amortized cost under consideration of impairment (see following section).
+All financial assets are measured at amortized cost, with the exception of money market funds and promissory notes which are required to be measured at fair value through profit or loss because their cash flows are not solely payments of principal and interest on the principal outstanding amount.